AnurupaK/Exam_Simulator_v2.0/README.md

 - **Frontend/static/**: Contains all static assets like CSS, JS, and images.
 - **Frontend/templates/**: HTML templates for different pages.

+## Platform Compatibility 🖥️

+Desktop Application: This app is designed and recommended for use on desktop computers.
+It ensures a seamless experience with all the features functioning optimally.
+Mobile Version: A mobile version is not currently supported.
+Future updates will include a mobile-friendly version along with bug fixes and performance enhancements.

 ## Contributions 🤝

 We welcome contributions from the community!
 Here’s how you can contribute: